randolfnkimo/Optimal-control/README.md

 ## License

-this project has an open source licence
+This project has an open source licence